yuchen2199/yuchen2199.github.io/_pages/about.md

 Building on this foundation, I have most recently expanded my efforts to include leveraging Language Large Models (LLMs) and Vision-Language Models (VLMs) to represent human knowledge, which further enhances understanding tasks across various applications.

-📣 **<font color=green>I am seeking positions as a joint PhD student, visiting student, or research intern from May 2024.
+📣 **<font color=green>I am seeking positions as a joint PhD student, visiting student, or research intern from 2024 summer.
 Feel free to contact me if you are interested in my research and want to discuss relevant research topic or potential collaborations! :)</font>**

 🔍 Research Interests